 Update (Feb.
 14-23): The Samaritan’s Purse DC-8 landed successfully and relief supplies have been unloaded.
-Our Disaster Assistance Response Team (DART), working alongside local churches and community leaders, plans to distribute food later this week to suffering families in the Tigray region of Ethiopia.
+Our Disaster Assistance Response Team (DART), will work alongside local churches and community leaders to help suffering families in the Tigray region of Ethiopia.

-On Feb.
-12, Samaritan’s Purse airlifted 1,800 cases of ready-to-use supplemental food supplies to help feed suffering children in the Tigray region of northern Ethiopia.
+Violent conflict in Ethiopia’s northernmost region of Tigray has sent hundreds of thousands of people fleeing from their homes.
 Hundreds of thousands of families have fled their homes in the region due to violent conflict and are living wherever they can—in schools or on the side of the road.
 Many children among them are at risk for severe malnutrition.

-Samaritan’s Purse Canada currently has 2 members of the Canadian Disaster Assistance Response Team (DART) on the ground as part of this response, with another person preparing to deploy on Friday.
+Samaritan’s Purse Canada has deployed 9 members of the Canadian Disaster Assistance Response Team (DART) as part of this response.

 “Ethiopian families in Tigray are in trouble,” said Franklin Graham, president of Samaritan’s Purse.
 “They are struggling to feed their children after months of endless conflict depleted local resources.
 We are seeing extreme needs—children are malnourished, families are hungry, and millions are suffering.
 Please pray for these families—that we can reach the most vulnerable people with life-saving support, feed the hungry, and do it all in Jesus’ Name.”

-Families will also be provided with hygiene kits, solar lights, and cooking equipment.
+Families will be provided with hygiene kits, solar lights, and cooking equipment.